soft-eng-practicum/AnalySim/README.md

     "Audience": "https://www.analysim.tech/"
   },
   "UserQuota":  100000000,
-  "registrationCodes": [ "123" ]
+  "registrationCodes": [ "123" ],
+  "AdminUsers": [
+  "ADMIN",
+  "XXX"
+  ]
 }

 ```

+#### Adding admin users

+Admin access in Analysim is controlled through the AdminUsers section of the `appsettings.json` and `appsettings.Development.json`.
+Each entry in the list corresponds to the username of a registered Analysim user.
+Admin users will see an Admin link in the navigation bar and can access the /admin section of the platform.
+To add or remove admin privileges, simply update this list and restart the server.

+⚠️ Important: The usernames must exactly match the usernames stored in the database (case-sensitive).

 #### SQL database (also see Docker Compose option below)

 If you don't have a SQL database yet, download and install [PostgreSQL](https://www.postgresql.org/download/).
 See the example for [installing on Ubuntu 22.04](https://linuxhint.com/install-and-setup-postgresql-database-ubuntu-22-04/).
 Create a user account ([tutorial](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e)) and replace the `XXX` values in the `DBConnectionString` above with the correct ones.
-Once you entered the correct details, you must be able to initialize and populate the database by using the Entity Framework migration tool by rinning the following command in the `src/Analysim.Web` folder:
+Once you entered the correct details, you must be able to initialize and populate the database by using the Entity Framework migration tool by running the following command in the `src/Analysim.Web` folder:

 ```
 dotnet ef database update